jrreed83/thebitstream/content/posts/how-to-setup-trigger-on-digital-ocean/index.md

 To use Trigger, you need to setup a Free account.
 So far, I've been able to perform all my experiments without needing to upgrade to one of the paid tiers.

-The most important concept in Trigger.dev is the task, which is ultimately a special asynchronous Javascript function.
-Every task gets attached to an "Project" belonging to an "Organization".
+Tasks are the most important concept in Trigger.
+A Task is a clevery engineered object that get bundled and shipped to infrastructure that can run Docker containers.
+Task behavior is controlled by several life-cycle methods.
+Most, if not all, of the custom logic describing a workflow is added to the asynchronous `run` life-cycle method.

+Individual Tasks gets attached to Projects under Organizations.
 Organizations and Projects must be created in the Trigger dashboard before tasks can be attached.
+You can create as many Organizations, Projects, and Tasks as you want.
+Even under the free account!

+From the perspective of an automation freelancer or agency, this naming convention makes sense.
+If you're good at it, you'll likely have multiple projects with multiple clients (aka Organizations) running at the same time.

 I needed to create a task inside my DigitalOcean Function.
 To do that, I navigated to the `skills-to-careers` folder and typed